julianofirme/ws-server/README.md

 ## If you want to test

+- Run the server with `go run main.go`

 - Open two tabs in your browser

 - On console, run this commands separately: